Gambling and online casinos in Morocco

 Morocco has the most developed casino industry in the Arab world.

-and the country has since become a regional hub for gambling tourism.
+The first casino opened back in 1952 in Casablanca, and since then the country has become a regional center for gambling tourism.

 Morocco's largest casinos:- Casino de Marrakech Es Saadi - the oldest casino in the country, has been operating since 1952;